 - It is an ideal interlining

-- Polyester is used as resin-coated
+- Polyester is used as a resin-coated

 - Applicable for all types of fabric